Ricotta Cream with Walnuts and Sun-Dried Tomatoes

 It’s not necessary to add salt, especially if the ricotta cream will dress or accompany already salty or very salty dishes.

-The cream can be prepared a day ahead and stored tightly closed in the fridge, in the coldest part, for no more than two days.
+The cream can also be prepared a day in advance and kept well sealed in the fridge, in the coldest part, for no more than two days.

-The extra idea.
-To make the cream even more appetizing and intriguing, add some chopped walnuts and pieces of sun-dried tomatoes once the preparation is complete; this way, you’ll create a pleasant contrast of textures.
+Extra idea.
+To make the cream even more delicious and tantalizing, add walnut granules and chunks of sun-dried tomatoes at the end of preparation; this way a pleasant contrast of textures is created.

-If the cream hasn’t reached your desired thickness, don’t worry.
-You can remedy it by adding the crumbled crumb of a slice of bread and blending everything again.
-Thanks to the bread crumb, the cream will immediately take on a firm and steady consistency.
+If the cream hasn’t reached the desired density, don’t worry.
+You can fix it by adding the crumbled crumb of a slice of bread and blending everything again.
+Thanks to the bread crumb, the cream will immediately become thick and firm.

 Bon appetit